Waste Prevention World

 - Submit information online.

-- Fill in, print, and mail a form to DMA, along with a check for $1.00.
+- Fill in, print, and mail a form to DMA, along with a check or money order for $1.00.

 - Fill out the Valassis web form.